C.R.A.F.T.

 The diaper bag should include bazillions of diapers, a ridiculous amount of wipes, and at least one change of clothes for each kid.
 I pack these goodies in my everyday backpack diaper bag and make sure it is the last thing packed in the trunk of the car.
 If you have a diaper situation, you’re stopping anyway so I prefer the diaper bag in the trunk versus at my feet.

-If you are looking for more tips for traveling with littles, I’ve got you covered:
+If you are looking for more travel tips with kids, I’ve got you covered:

 Is it okay to have his seat reclined forward facing?
 My son is 3 and I have the option to recline it and just want more tips on how to make it safer!